wshon/madedit-mod/README.txt

       4. libunicows: it's optional under WinNT/XP, but required under Win98
       5. Set WXWIN and BOOST to the root directory of your local ones

 P.S.: If you use CVS version of Boost, Boost.Xpressive has been included in the CVS HEAD,
       or you must get 'xpressive.zip' at:
       http://www.boost-consulting.com/vault/index.php?directory=Strings%20-%20Text%20Processing
 P.S.2: Since MadEdit v0.2.2, Xpressive is attached in MadEdit sources package.

+P.S.3 wxAUIBook patch http://trac.wxwidgets.org/attachment/ticket/10848/

 Syntax files, Locale files and Settings:
 ---------------------------------------
   Syntax files: in the path $(MadEditConfigPath)/syntax/ Locale files: in the path $(MadEditConfigPath)/locale/

   $(MadEditConfigPath) are the one of below paths:
     1. MadEdit execution file directory : Windows and Linux
     2. $(HOME)/.madedit/ : Linux
     3. /usr/share/madedit/ : Linux

   If MadEdit does not find any files in those paths, MadEdit can also execute standalone by using default settings.

   If you are under Win98, you must get unicows.dll from MS's website: http://www.microsoft.com/downloads/details.aspx?FamilyId=73BA7BD7-ED06-4F0D-80A4-2A7EEAEE17E2&displaylang=en

   When quit MadEdit, MadEdit will save the settings to:
     1. $(HOME)/.madedit/madedit.cfg: Linux
     2. $(MadEdit execution file directory)/MadEdit.cfg: Windows
   And FontWidth.dat will also be saved to the same path.
   FontWidth.dat is Cache of Font-Width-Data, it can speed-up MadEdit a lot.

+mod v0.2.0 beta 3
+Known issue: Caret would not show after run script.
+Workaroud: switch back and forth between files
+1. Fixed MadPython insert char issue in column mode
+2. Change behave while string has illegal zero. ie. change 0x00(NUL) to 0x2400 uncode NUL.

+mod v0.2.0 beta 2
+Known issue: MadPython not work well in column mode, eg. insert char in column mode
+1. Fixed wxAUIBook bug with patch(http://trac.wxwidgets.org/attachment/ticket/10848/)
+2. Add Close All To The Left/Right feature
+3. Add default sting in MadMacroDlg, say, medit = MadEdit()
+4. Fixed hang issue caused by empty (), [] and {} in regluar expression
+5. More missed commands was recorded, eg, SetEditMode

 mod v0.2.0 beta 2014.9.12
 Warning: This is a Preview for 0.1.5, MadPython was not fully tested.
 Save your work before try MadPython